Kick Back: The 10 biggest stories you might have missed on Stockhead this week

 Can he work his magic again?

-The Paterson Province’s status as one of the country’s hottest addresses for mineral exploration has been reaffirmed with the signing of another big farm-in agreement and some of the best drilling results to date from the mammoth Havieron gold discovery.
+The Paterson Province’s status as one of Australia’s hottest addresses for mineral exploration has been reaffirmed with the signing of another big farm-in agreement and some of the best drilling results to date from the mammoth Havieron gold discovery.

 Mid-tier Independence Group (ASX: IGO) is one that has been attracted to the Paterson’s untapped exploration potential.